+In Sociology it’s important that students are able to convey their ideas and demonstrate their understanding of the material in writing.
 Some things to keep in mind when writing papers or completing projects for a Sociology class:

-o Journal articles can be found by using the databases available through the library – Academic Search Premier, JSTOR, and ProQuest (but be sure to put limiters on your search in order to ensure that your search pulls up scholarly, peer-reviewed articles).
+o Journal articles can be found by using the databases available through the library – Academic Search Complete, JSTOR, and ProQuest (but be sure to put limiters on your search in order to ensure that your search pulls up scholarly, peer-reviewed articles).

 · Evaluate all sources with healthy skepticism.
 If your source does not have a date of publication and an identified author or publishing body you should avoid using it.
 Ask a librarian if you need help evaluating a source.

 · Presenting info or ideas that not your own is academic theft – plagiarism.
 When you present info that you obtained from other sources you must make reference to those sources by using parenthetical citations and a reference list.
 These parenthetical (in-text) citations and your reference list are to be in APA format.